SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_tickless_idle/readme.md

 ## Application Build Environment

-The application can be configured to suit user requirements and development environment.
+You can configure the application to suit your requirements and development environment.
 Read through the following sections and make any changes needed.

 To enable transitions from the active state to sleep or standby state, configure the parameters outlined below accordingly.